dcyoung/dcyoung.github.io/_pages/cookbook.md

   if magical_insight(raw_data):
     # take action
   ```
-- determine what raw data is available or could be made available
+- determine what raw data could help produce that magical insight

-Considering the above, think through `what feasible model could map raw data into a format that supports making the critical decision`.
+After considering the above, think through `what predictive model could map raw data into a format that supports making the critical decision`.
 This is the common role of a model.
 If you cannot articulate this relationship for your system then you are at risk of wasting cycles gathering irrelevant data or training models with irrelevant outputs.

 ## Dedicate time to Explore